2019 MLB Draft Guide: Understanding Exit Velocity

 One of the most popular MLB statistics to emerge in recent years is exit velocity but most people still don't know what it means or how to use it.
 Greg Jewett tells you everything you need to know for fantasy baseball purposes.

-Starting with a definition, according to Statcast, the site which initiates and monitors much of the new analytical data in baseball, exit velocity measures the speed of the baseball as it comes off the bat, immediately after a batter makes contact.
+Starting with a definition, according to Statcast, exit velocity measures the speed of the baseball as it comes off the bat, immediately after a batter makes contact.
 It’s tracked for all batted ball events (BBE) including outs, hits and errors.

 For hitters, a high exit velocity, ideally at 95 MPH or higher, tends to yield positive results.
 Of course, former players can attest some of their best batted balls do not translate to hits when their an “at ‘em” ball, but the higher the exit velocity, the better chance for a positive result.
 Especially when elevated at the right launch angles.